-The CSC Group accounts for its investment securities in accordance with SFAS 115, "Accounting for Certain Investments in Debt and Equity Securities", which was adopted by the FASB.
+The CSC Group accounts for its investment securities in accordance with SFAS No. 115, "Accounting for Certain Investments in Debt and Equity Securities," which was adopted by the FASB.
 Fixed maturity securities that the CSC Group has the positive intent and ability to hold to maturity are carried at amortized cost.
-As the CSC Group's fixed income securities mature, there can be no assurance that the CSC Group will be able to reinvest in securities with comparable yields.
-The CSC Group's other fixed maturity and all equity securities are classified as available-for-sale and are carried at market value.
+As the CSC Group's fixed income securities mature, there can be no assurance that the CSC Group's other fixed maturity and all equity securities are classified as available-for-sale and are carried at market value.
 The unrealized gains and losses as a result of the valuation is reported as a separate component of shareholder's equity net of appropriate deferred income taxes.
 The CSC Group has no investments classified as trading securities.